Online QDRO Preparation. Start Today >

 Ignoring loan balances.

-Loan balances in DC plans are often overlooked because some plans make it hard to determine if he account has an existing loan balance.
+Loan balances in DC plans are often overlooked because some plans make it hard to determine if he or she account has an existing loan balance.
 Most DC plans consider a loan an asset that is part of the total value of the account; however, most plans can award any portion of the loan balance by way of a QDRO.

 Failing to stipulate who is responsible for drafting the QDRO.